jaredly/j3/Roadmap.md

 - [ ] let's nail selection
   - I guess I can just use ~normal web selection, but muck it up a bit? like do boundary-alignment?
+- [ ] btw I should definitely support multi-select. bc that would be very cool, right?

 # Going down the list of syntactic things